-- 1. Turn the Source Selector Switch to the Normal position (Figure 3-3). - 2.
+- 1. Turn the Source Selector Switch to the Normal position (Figure 4-3). - 2.
 Insert the manual Bypass Handle and move the mechanism up to the Bypass position.

 The transfer switch is bypassed and the digital display reads "Bypassed to S1".
+The Bypass/

-The Not in Auto LED is on.
-The Bypass/Normal indicator and the ATS Inhibit indicator, inside the cabinet, are on.
+Normal indicator and the ATS Inhibit indicator are lit.

-FIGURE 3-3.
-MANUAL BYPASS OPERATION 1200-3000 AMP SWITCHES
+FIGURE 4-3.
+MANUAL BYPASS OPERATION 1200-4000 AMP SWITCHES